Wednesday, April 23, 2025

 Mythmaking is a major theme in the episode.
 Hollis even references "the Frenchman" from the Pilot episode of Millennium.
 It's also an intriguing artifact from the late 90s with Hollis studying TV Guides, and foreshadowed the mass commodification of true crime for mass entertainment.

-By all accounts, it was a difficult episode to shoot, but Michael R. Perry's sharp script of films references and in-jokes make it a fun curiosity in the series canon.
+By all accounts, it was a difficult episode to shoot, but Michael R. Perry's sharp script of films references and in-jokes make it an intriguing curiosity in the series canon.

 Monday, April 1, 2024